 The people at WEBCON have built plenty of applications, and we know that user requirements change, both substantively and frequently.
 Sometimes it’s on a whim, but more often it’s because new circumstances have arisen and the application must adapt.

-WEBCON BPS is designed from the ground up on the assumption that your application needs to be adjusted on a regular basis.
+WEBCON BPS workflow management software is designed from the ground up on the assumption that your application needs to be adjusted on a regular basis.
 It’s why the diagrams are easy to read, so users can figure out what to ask for.
 It’s why we can show you with one click which applications would be affected by a change and how.
 It’s why any change you make to a workflow, form, schema, or dashboard can take effect without requiring a recall-and-restart of everything in progress.

 WEBCON BPS might be overkill for basic when-this-do-that automation, but in truth, we do that, too.
 One product can be used for everything from little automations to major, enterprise-wide business processes.